ghgemmer/Halloween/README.md

 cylinder to stand upright or lean over.
 The pneumatic cylinder is controlled by a solenoid valve device which the main controller controls.
 The solenoid valve is a 4-Way 5-Port valve with 1/8 Inch ports (part number HB-2A0A) from FrightProps.com.
 Elastic cables and air speed mufflers are used to slow the pneumatic cylinder as it nears its end points, either upright or leaning over.
+Additionally there is a pressure regulator added onto the solenoid valve air port output before it gets to the air cylinder, again to slow the speed of the cylinder.
+This was also necessary as the solenoid value would only work if it had an input pressure > 20 psi, but this caused the cylinder rod travel to be to quick, so the regulator reduces the pressure before it gets to the air cylinder.
-The pneumatic cylinder is covered around with vent dryer exhaust tubing to keep the cylinder from pinching or pulling the outer costume when the prop is bent over.
+The pneumatic cylinder is covered with vent dryer exhaust hose to keep the cylinder from pinching or pulling the outer costume when the prop is bent over.
 The pneumatics have not been used since 2016 as I have been concentrating on the servo operation.
 The pneumatics also tends to be very finicky.
-Getting the right amount of tension for the elastic cables and the right settings of the speed mufflers so the prop upper body doesn't slam into the upgright position or into the leaned over position is laborious.
+Getting the correct point the elastic cables kick in and settings of the speed mufflers just right so the prop upper body doesn't slam into the upgright position or into the leaned over position is laborious.
 As indicated in the lessons learned, using a voltage position controlled pneumatic cylinder would be much better and eliminate all the elastic cables and speed mufflers as well as still being powerfull enough (cost not to bad